outeredge/SwaggerModule/README.md

 # SwaggerModule

-A ZF2 module that allows the generation of Swagger compliant resource files and is based on [swagger-php](https://github.com/zircote/swagger-php).
+A Zend Framework 2 module that allows the generation of Swagger compliant resource files and is based on [swagger-php](https://github.com/zircote/swagger-php).

 ## Requirements
  - PHP 5.3 or higher